pvdz/zeparser3/README.md

 The parser itself supports ES5-ES11 but is not production ready;

 - Verify and remove pending TODO roadblocks by creating test cases to cover their branches
-- Compare against Babel while running test262, too
-- Compare against other active parsers (acorn, meriyah, flow, typescript)
+- Compare against other active parsers (meriyah, flow, typescript)
 - Continue work on the fuzzer
 - Make build dir automatically
 - Work on perf, the fun stuff